thenikedestroyer/d3stryr-3stripes/README.md

 ```
 apikey2captcha = xXxXxXxXxXxXxXxXxXxXxXxXxXxXx
 ```
 Required when processCaptcha is `True`.
-This is your 2Captcha API key
+This is your 2Captcha API key [where to get one](https://2captcha.com/)

 ```
 processCaptcha = False